 Free Shipping has become a necessity

-Much in the same way that soaking your cardboard boxes has become a necessity, offering free shipping has now also become the industry 'norm'.
+Much in the same way that soaking your cardboard boxes has become a necessity, offering free shipping has now also become the industry 'norm' thanks to Amazon.

 So, how about Free Shipping at Stamptitude in the future?

 This is something we get asked a lot and while we may not be able to offer genuine free shipping, we do try our best to reduce the shipping cost by keeping it to an absolute minimum and by only charging our customers nearest to the exact amount that it costs us to ship your items.
 With our current shipping partner FedEx we already receive a fairly substantial volume discount which helps to lower the cost of our Express Shipping dramatically.

 As a customer there are other ways to receive free shipping but it may require you to spend a little extra before you can be eligible to receive it.
 This is where the 'spend x amount and receive free shipping' model comes in to play.
 What is essentially happening is that the company is agreeing to pay for your shipping so long as you are happy to spend a little extra.
 While we also do not agree with this approach, it is a much more practical solution to the problem.